-Ho Chi Minh Museum of Fine Arts
+Explore Ho Chi Minh Museum of Fine Arts

-Entrance fee is 30,000 VND and opens between 8 am to 5 pm.
-It is located in 97A, Pho Duc Chinh Street, District 1, 10 minutes walk from Ben Thanh Market and bus station.
+Address: 97A, Pho Duc Chinh Street, District 1 (10 minutes walk from Ben Thanh Market and bus station)

-Can’t have enough of shopping, here’s one place to look for casual wear and ‘branded’ clothing including Adidas, Nike, Under Armour and Puma.
+Can’t have enough of shopping, here’s one place to look for casual wear and ‘branded’ clothing including Adidas, Nike, Under Armour, and Puma.

 Dan Sinh Market

-Dan Sinh Market (Cho Din Sinh) is one of the unique market in the city where you can find antique items used during the Vietnam War such as military clothing, helmets, accessories, gears, gadgets, army uniforms, badges and ammunition parts.
+Dan Sinh Market (Cho Din Sinh) is one of the unique market in the city where you can find antique items used during the Vietnam War such as military clothing, helmets, accessories, gears, gadgets, army uniforms, badges, and ammunition parts.
 It is located at

 - Vietnamese Dong (VND) is widely accepted in restaurants and tourist spots.
 You did not need to bring a lot of US Dollar during your trip.